WISDOM FOR LIVING DAILY DEVOTIONAL

-However, they didn’t mourn in prison or regret.
-They maintained a positive attitude; they prayed and thanked God.
-Acts 16:25 says, “And at midnight Paul and Silas prayed, and sang praises unto God: and the prisoners heard them” (King James Version).
-They turned adversity to advantage.
+However, they were not mourning in prison or regretting.
+They maintained a positive attitude, and they prayed and thanked God.
+Acts 16:25 says, “But at midnight Paul and Silas were praying and singing hymns to God, and the prisoners were listening to them” (New King James Version).
+They turned adversity to their advantage.

-That led to the supernatural opening of the prison doors and loosening of the prisoners’ chains.
-In addition, it led to the glorious salvation of the jailor and his household.
-Eventually, Paul and Silas were released with an apology because they were Roman citizens jailed and humiliated without trial.
+That led to the supernatural opening of the prison doors and loosening of the prisoners’ chains, the glorious salvation of the jailor and his household, and the eventual release of the apostles with apology because they were Roman citizens incarcerated and humiliated without trial.

 Don’t waste the opportunity this time provides you.
-Don’t concentrate on the negative aspect of this season alone.
+Don’t concentrate on the negative aspects of this season alone.
 Though we cannot deny the losses the human race has suffered and continues to suffer because of this pandemic, we must look at the positive side.
-How can you make the best use of this time that you’ve been forced to stay at home?
+How do you make the best use of this time that you’ve been forced to stay at home?

 This is the time for you to do the spiritual retreat you’ve been talking about for long.
-It is the time to study your Bible more and write down what the LORD is telling you – get revelations from the Word of God.
+It is time to study your Bible more and write down what the LORD is telling you.
 It is the time to pray on some important issues of your life or seek God’s direction.
-It is time to prayerfully make some life-changing decisions.
+It is the time to prayerfully make some life-changing decisions.
 Use this season to pray for your spouse, your children, your family, the COVID-19 pandemic, and life after the pandemic.

 Paul was imprisoned during his ministry, but he said that his confinement or restriction actually turned out for the furtherance of the Gospel (Philippians 1:12).
-He turned adversity to advantage by having a positive attitude.
-“For everyone here, including all the soldiers in the palace guard, knows that I am in chains because of Christ.
-And because of my imprisonment, many of the Christians here have gained confidence and become more bold in telling others about Chris” (Philippians 1:13-14 New Living Translation).
+He turned adversity to advantage by exhibiting a positive attitude.
+“For everyone here, including the whole palace guard, knows that I am in chains because of Christ.
+And because of my imprisonment, most of the believers here have gained confidence and boldly speak God’s message without fear” (Philippians 1:13-14 New Living Translation).

-Don’t spend all your time thinking and talking about the pandemic.
+Don’t spend all your time talking and thinking about the pandemic.
 Do something productive, beneficial, or rewarding.
 This season shall soon pass away.

 (For over 300 in-depth and powerful messages by T. O. Banso, visit www.cedarministry.org).

 T .O.
-Banso is the President, Cedar Ministry International, Abuja, Nigeria.
+Banso is the President of Cedar Ministry International, Abuja, Nigeria.